 Employees are directed to make note of any unusual package or circumstance that may

 assist in the search.
 Employees may also be asked to volunteer to search based on

 their intimate knowledge of their surroundings.

 Staff can be of assistance to the Department of Campus Safety in several ways.
-Staff will be more familiar with their work area than the Safety Officers.
+Staff will be more familiar with their work area than the safety officers.
 As the search is conducted, staff may be asked to identify boxes or objects in their work area.
 The importance of good housekeeping will be very apparent at this time.
 Throughout the year, it is important to keep areas free of unnecessary debris.
 If an evacuation is necessary, classes will be dismissed.
-If a device, package, bag, etc. is discovered, the Department of Campus Safety will ensure that the appropriate authorities are notified to respond, such as the NY State Police Bomb Disposal Unit.
+If a device, package, bag, etc., is discovered, the Department of Campus Safety will ensure that the appropriate authorities are notified to respond, such as the New York State Police Bomb Disposal Unit.
 The decision to resume normal activities in the building will be made by the EMC in consultation with the president and/or appropriate responding agencies.